 Insulation helps block heat loss in the winter and heat gain in the summer.

 Insulation work typically is done with a related weatherization measure, air sealing.
 Before adding insulation, it’s important to seal air leaks first so air is not moving around or through the insulation.
 Next Step Living® technicians insulate attics and exterior walls with blown-in cellulose.

 How well insulation works is measured by what’s called “R-value,” the ability to resist heat flow.
 The higher the R-value, the more insulating power.
 Different R-values are recommended for walls, attics, basements and crawlspaces.
-Homes in New England should have a minimum R-value of R38 in the attic and a recommended R-value of R49 to R60.
+Homes in most areas of the Northeast should have a minimum R-value of R38 in the attic and a recommended R-value of R49 to R60.
 The U.S. Department of Energy recommends 10 to 12 inches of properly installed insulation to achieve R38.

 Depending on which community you live in, the cost of insulating your home may be substantially covered by a utility-company program.
 (For more specific information about rebates and incentives, please provide your ZIP code in the Get Started button to the right.)

 Insulation and the Next Step Living Difference.

 By working with a Next Step Living specialist or one of our trusted partners, you’ll get not only expert workmanship but help making sure that you’re taking advantage of all available rebates and incentives.
 (For more specific information, please provide your ZIP code in the Get Started button to the right.)
 This is part of our whole-home approach to energy efficiency, your one-stop resource for a more energy-efficient home that can include additional weatherization work like air sealing.

 The Impact of Insulation.